Table of Content

 Can I Wear Running Shoes for Golf?

 You can wear most types of shoes out on the golf course, and running shoes are no exception.
-However, if you’re planning to wear your running shoes, we would recommend checking out Golfkicks as these are spikes that attach to your sneakers.
+However, if you’re planning to wear your running shoes, we recommend checking out Golfkicks, as these are cleats that attach to your sneakers.